AndyL86/gt-modellista/README.md

 ### **Footer**
--
+- Located at the bottom of the page the footer contains links to social media platforms.
+I wanted to keep the footer as simple as possible to allow users easier navigation of the site by keeping any page links in one menu.
 ![Footer](docs/read-me/footer.png)

 ### **Home Page**
 - Upon landing on the homepage the user is presented with a header banner which details the sites purpose and contains a click button which directs the user to the account registration page.
-- Underneath the header is the carousel image real of 3 'Featured' build thread blog posts.
-Featured posts are selected by Admin.
+- Underneath the header is the carousel image real of 3 default images.
 Navigation icons are displayed on each side of the image and a counter tab is displayed at the bottom of the image to display which image is being displayed.
-- At the bottom of the page is a 'Popular' section displaying the build threads with the most likes.
+- At the bottom of the page is a 'Partners' section displaying news articles created by Admin.

 ### **About Page**
 - The About page contains a header with styled image and the page title.